ome/omero-guide-scripts/docs/walkthrough.rst

 Exporting annotations
 ---------------------

-Exporting annotations will generate a .csv file with the header names \
+Exporting annotations creates a .csv file with headers compatible with the import script. \
-expected by the import .csv script.
-This has two use:
+It can be used for:

-* export existing key-value pairs (along other things like namespace or tags).
+* Export key-value pairs (along with data like namespaces and tags) for modification or \
-  This can be useful to modify them before re-import, or to transfer annotations across groups.
+  transferring annotations between groups.
-* export a list of objects with their name and ID.
+* Export a list of objects with their names and IDs (and excluding key-value pairs by \
+  specifying an unused namespace).

 .. figure:: images/annotation_04_export_output.png

    *Exported .csv with only the object ID and name*
 ..

-  Tip: To omit some Key-Value pairs during export \
-  wish to export (to create a template like shown above), specify a not-in-use \
-  namespace (any random input will work).
-This does not affect tags.

 Importing annotations
 ---------------------